-In this example configuration, the WAN1 interface serves as the primary WAN, while the cellular WWAN1 and WWAN2 interfaces, respectively, serve as the backup WANs.
-This example assumes a dual-cellular model.
+In this example configuration, the WAN interface serves as the primary WAN, while the cellular Modem interface serves as the backup WAN.

-In this example configuration, SureLink is used over for the WAN1 interface to send a probe packet of size 256 bytes to the IP host 43.66.93.111 every 10 seconds.
-If there are three consecutive failed responses, the TX54 device brings the WAN1 interface down and starts using the WWAN1 interface.
+In this example configuration, SureLink is used over for the WAN interface to send a probe packet of size 256 bytes to the IP host 43.66.93.111 every 10 seconds.
+If there are three consecutive failed responses, the EX15 device brings the WAN interface down and starts using the Modem interface.
+It continues to regularly test the connection to WAN, and when tests on WAN succeed, the device falls back to ETH1.